Selina M. Luger, MD

 The best thing you can probably do for him at this point is to be supportive and encouraging.

-May 2, 2013 - Adult acute myeloid leukemia genomes have an average of 13 mutations, and almost all cases have at least one nonsynonymous mutation in a category of genes relevant for pathogenesis, according to a study published online May 1 in the New England Journal of Medicine.
+May 30, 2015 - In acute myeloid leukemia, recurring mutations may play an important role in pathogenesis, according to a study published online Aug.
+5 in the New England Journal of Medicine.